imapex-training/mod_adv_git/README.md

 [item]: # (/slide)

-The `.git` directory is the actual repository informaiton locally.
+The `.git` directory is the actual repository storing information locally.
 The `.git/config` file has interesting information in it.

 [item]: # (slide)